David E. Dismukes, Ph.D., Consulting Economist

 Mr. Sandoval has assisted in the analysis of a wide range of electric and gas rate cases across multiple jurisdictions, including general rate cases, and alternative regulation fillings.
 He regularly supports the development of workpapers, and empirical research used to support expert witness testimony and assists in strategic research for litigation support.

 Mr. Sandoval joined ACG full-time in early 2025 after previously interning as a Technical Assistant.
 Prior to that, he assisted in commodity derivatives research as an undergraduate researcher in the Department of Agricultural Economics at Louisiana State University (LSU).
 He presented original research at the Agricultural and Applied Economics Association (AAEA) Annual Meeting and, in 2025, returned to LSU as a guest lecturer in Environmental Economics.
-He has also contributed to a forthcoming publication on commodity market dynamics following a geopolitical shock.
+He has also contributed to peer reviewed paper on commodity market dynamics following a geopolitical shock.

 Mr. Sandoval holds a B.S. in Economics with a concentration in Econometrics and a minor in Data Analytics from LSU.
 During his time at LSU, he served as a Global Ambassador, was a member of the university’s national championship Economic Quiz Bowl team, and was inducted into Omicron Delta Epsilon, the international honor society for economics.